DulapahV/3D-Snake/README.md

-# CPP-Project
+# 3D-Snake
-Project for KMITL C Programming course
+A project for KMITL C Programming course